 The passport issuing agency will also require that parents provide photo identification.
 Acceptable documents are:

 - A valid U.S. drivers license.
 A secondary piece of identification will be necessary if the license is issued in a state other than the one in which the passport is being applied.

 - A valid, undamaged U.S. passport that is less than five years old.

-U.S. law requires that both parents or guardians be present at the time of application for the passport and that they both provide proof of a parental relationship or legal guardianship.
+U.S. law requires that both parents or guardians be present at the time of the child passport application.
+They must both provide proof of parental relationship or legal guardianship.
 If one parent cannot be present, the other parent must provide a notarized Form DS-3053: Statement of Consent from the other guardian or parent.